jaison080/seminar-presentation/slides.md

 - Image Creation:
   - Images are the building blocks of containers.
-Contains the necessary files, libraries, and configurations required to run an application.
+  - Contains the necessary files, libraries, and configurations required to run an application.
-Images can be created manually or automatically using tools like Dockerfile, which specifies the steps to build an image.
+  - Images can be created manually or automatically using tools like Dockerfile, which specifies the steps to build an image.
-The process involves selecting a base image, adding dependencies, configuring the environment, and packaging the application code.
+  - The process involves selecting a base image, adding dependencies, configuring the environment, and packaging the application code.

----
-layout: default
-level: 2
----

-# Container Image Creation and Lifecycle Management

-- Image Versioning:
-  - Container images can have multiple versions to track changes and updates.
-Versioning allows for easy rollback to a previous version if issues arise.
-  - It is important to maintain a versioning strategy and use appropriate tagging conventions to manage and track image versions effectively.

-- Image Registry:
-  - Container images are stored in a registry, which acts as a cenralized repository.
-  - Registry allows users to push and pull images, making them accessible to different environments and users.
-  - Examples are Docker Hub, Google Container Registry, and Amazon Elastic Container Registry.

 ---
 layout: default